 If your company's supply chain management approach is lacking, it likely costs your business significant time and money.
 Instead of adding value, an error-laden supply chain drains opportunities and introduces risks that can harm consumers and damage brands.
 While it may seem like outside forces are beyond your team's control, there are plenty of steps your business can take to protect your supply chain.

 Here are four universal food, supplement, and CPG supply chain problems and tips on how to avoid them.

 1. Lack of Supply Chain Transparency

-In a transparent supply chain, every stakeholder has access to relevant information on the origin and status of each raw material, item, ingredient, and product.
-Transparency underpins consumer trust — a vital element when the safety supply chains is under scrutiny.
+In a transparent supply chain, every stakeholder has access to detailed information on the origin and status of each raw material, item, ingredient, and product.
+Transparency underpins consumer trust — a vital element when the safety supply chains are under scrutiny.

-Topics like sustainability, GMOs, food allergies, foodborne illnesses, fair working conditions, are all essential issues manufacturers and brand owners need to manage closely.
+Topics like sustainability, GMOs, food allergies, foodborne illnesses, and fair working conditions, are all essential issues manufacturers and brand owners need to manage carefully.